-The traditional "sponsorship" model is rapidly fading away, where vanity metrics such as impressions and views are no longer doing the trick to justify sponsorships' high-profile expenditure and nature.
-We are all for that, and it is about time some meat got added to these programs.
-A lot of that meat comes in the form of B2B programs operating behind the scenes, something sports offers brilliantly to brands doing all sorts of captivating things.
+The traditional "sponsorship" model is rapidly fading, where vanity metrics such as impressions and views are no longer doing the trick to justify sponsorships' high-profile expenditure and nature.
+We are all for that; it is about time some meat got added to these programs.
+A lot of that meat comes in the form of B2B programs operating behind the scenes, something sports offers brilliantly to brands doing all sorts of beautiful things.

-Developing these rich business programs out of a handful of seemingly random assets is where there is real ROI to be found.
+Developing these rich business programs out of a handful of seemingly random assets is where real ROI can be found.
 Building B2B campaigns and events around your sponsorship will elevate your brand to a new level.
-According to a recent Frost and Sullivan study, these B2B events account for upwards of $500 billion in investment per year.
-Like any other campaign or medium for your brand, sponsoring something blindly without a plan is a dangerous and expensive path to take.
+According to a recent Frost and Sullivan study, these B2B events account for upwards of $500 billion in annual investment.
+Like any other campaign or medium for your brand, sponsoring something blindly without a plan is a dangerous and expensive path.